Portugal – Douro River

 Do I need a visa?

-US and Canadian citizens do not require a visa for Portugal.
+US and Canadian citizens do not require a visa to visit Portugal.

 Do I need any special insurance?